JFSA — Cybersecurity Guidance for Financial Institutions

 Overview

-JFSA Cybersecurity Guidance for Financial Institutions is a regulatory framework that helps financial organizations strengthen their cybersecurity posture and manage risks associated with information systems in Japan’s financial sector.
+JFSA — Cybersecurity Guidance for Financial Institutions is a regulatory framework that helps financial organizations strengthen their cybersecurity posture and manage risks associated with information systems.
+It establishes expectations for protecting sensitive data, preventing cyber incidents, and ensuring the resilience of critical financial services.

 Why it Matters